one-among-us/data/people/yingying/page.en.md

 May she still have the same cheerfulness and passion to do what she want to do in her next world! [^1]

 References

-[1]Farewell.
+[^1]: Farewell.
 I miss you, Sakura. https://leohearts.com/archives/farewell-yingying.html